 Underground storage - Presentation

-Our historical expertise, the storage of natural gas, poses many challenges.
+Our historical expertise, natural gas storage, presents multiple challenges.

 - 12.2 Gm3 of gas storage capacity

-Gas storage provides a response to exceptional demand or temporary disruption of a source of supply (due to technical, economic or political factors, for example).
-Thus, storage can help reduce the economic and social impact of a supply outage.
+- Coping with an exceptional situation – extremely high demand or possible temporary failure of a supply source – for technical, economic or political reasons, for example.
+Thus, it limits the economic and social impact of this potential supply interruption.

-The opening and growth of the natural gas market have significantly changed the needs of the players involved.
-By providing a rapid response to peaks in demand, storage has become vital to ensuring flexibility, offering market operators a responsive sourcing option.
+The opening up of the natural gas market and its development have greatly changed the needs of the players involved.
+By enabling a rapid response to peaks in demand, storage has become an essential flexibility tool.
+It offers reactivity and arbitrage capacity to all market players.

 - Optimising gas infrastructure